rugbyprof/Mobile-Web-Programming/Assignment-3.md

 #### Assignment:

-- Create a folder in your `/var/www/html` (root directory) called `Assignment1`.

-- Use the form from [Example1c](http://107.170.231.151/Example1c/), with necessary changes, and adapt it to the information on the new contact card we used in [Assignment-1](https://github.com/rugbyprof/Mobile-Web-Programming/blob/master/Assignment-1.md)
+Use the form from [Example1c](http://107.170.231.151/Example1c/), with necessary changes, and adapt it to the information on the new contact card we used in [Assignment-1](https://github.com/rugbyprof/Mobile-Web-Programming/blob/master/Assignment-1.md)
-- Place the file from `Example1c` (`index.html`) into your `Assignment1` folder.

 #### Specifics:

 - Create a folder called `ContactForm`